BrynM/hubot-groupchatter/ReadMe.md

 On top of that, you don't need to have much understanding of CoffeeScript to add response logic or tie that logic together.
 You will need to know some about regular expressions though.

+Keep in mind that I wrote this pretty quickly to get my feet wet with Hubot.
+No warranties or fitness, yadda, yadda, [license](https://github.com/BrynM/hubot-groupchatter/blob/master/license.txt), yadda...
+You know how it goes.
+Code contributions are welcome!

 <!-- To generate the TOC, run `doctoc \-\-title '# Contents' ReadMe.md` -->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->